adam76064/The_Arabic_OCR/README.md

 - **Post-Processing (NEW):**
   - **Arabic Reading Order Auto-Sorter** – Pure-spatial bounding box sorting algorithm that sorts OCR text blocks in true Arabic reading order (Top-to-Bottom, Right-to-Left).
 Detects multi-column layouts (e.g., 2 columns), processes the Right Column first, and sorts within each row from Right to Left.
   - **Pagination Auto-Detector** – Cross-page and facing-page page number detector that scans header (top 15%) and footer (bottom 15%) regions, validates numeric sequences (ASCII, Arabic-Indic, Persian digits), and automatically annotates matching blocks with the `Page-number` category label (colored blue).
-  - **Unified Settings Apply** – When saving project settings, a single comprehensive prompt allows you to seamlessly apply text processing formats and post-processing algorithms (like reading order & pagination) to either all OCRed pages or just unreviewed ones in one optimized pass.

 - **Consistent interface:** every toolbar, the sidebar, the dashboard, and the layout editor share one SVG icon language (stroke-based, matching the review page's formatting/table toolbars) — see `frontend/js/icons.js` and [`DEVELOPER_GUIDE.md`](DEVELOPER_GUIDE.md) for details.